La Liga fixtures 2019-20: Barcelona & Real Madrid discover Clasico dates as schedule is revealed | Goal.com

 Barcelona & Real Madrid discover Clasico dates as 2019-20 La Liga schedule is revealed

-Barcelona and Real Madrid have seen Clasico dates in 2019-20 set for October 27 and March 1, with the La Liga schedule for the new season having been revealed.
+Barcelona and Real Madrid have seen Clasico dates in 2019-20 set for October 27 and March 1, with the schedule for the new season in La Liga having been revealed.

 The first meeting between two old adversaries will take place at Camp Nou, with the return date at the Santiago Bernabeu set to be staged after the turn of the calendar year.